nanos/FediFetcher/README.md

    - `admin:read:accounts`
  - If you are supplying `MAX_FOLLOW_REQUESTS` / `--max-follow-requests` you must additionally enable this scope:
    - `read:follows`
+ - If you are supplying `MAX_BOOKMARKS` / `--max-bookmarks` you must additionally enable this scope:
+   - `read:bookmarks`

 ## Acknowledgments